-Current Policy Number Policy Name Proposed alteration Eı ngineering Services Policies W5.2 Property Access and Crossovers Rural Access Acceptable Material: Compacted Gravel - min150mm Changed the wordings "Gravel material approved by the Shire constructed in maximum 75mm layers, watered and compacted, making a total minimum consolidated thickness of not less than 150mm."
-"Gravel material must be compacted to not less than 98% of maximum dry density, making a total minimum consolidated thickness of not less than 150mm.
+Current Policy Number Policy Name Proposed alteration Engineering Services Policies W5.2 Property Access and Crossovers Rural Access "Gravel material must be compacted to not less than 98% of maximum dry density, making a total minimum consolidated thickness of not less than 150mm.
 Gravel must be free from stones retained on a 25mm sieve, clay lumps, building rubbish and other vegetable matter".